Thoughts, essays, and writings on Liberty. Written by the heirs of Patrick Henry.

 Last January, Salvatore Culosi was shot to death by members of the Fairfax County Virginia SWAT Team in the middle of a sting operation against illegal sports gambling.
 Now, the County’s own police force has acknowledged that it went over the top:

-Using a SWAT team to arrest a suspected sports gambler was unnecessary, and police could have used “lower-risk, less complex arrest techniques,” Fairfax County’s police chief said yesterday in a report on the fatal shooting of an unarmed man.
+Using a SWAT team to arrest a suspected sports gambler was unnecessary, and police could have used “lower-risk, less complex arrest techniques,” Where betting on fantasy baseball games, for example, may be legal in some countries, there are many countries where gambling is illegal.

 The death of Salvatore J. Culosi outside his Fair Oaks townhouse Jan.
 24, 2006, brought criticism on Fairfax police for their first-ever unintentional shooting death and launched a nearly year-long internal investigation.
 That investigation has resulted in the shooter, Officer Deval V. Bullock, facing a three-week suspension without pay and a transfer out of the SWAT unit, numerous police sources said.